Effective viscosity of a suspension of flagellar beating microswimmers: Three-dimensional modeling: Results and discussion

+In our averaging, all orientations of the swimmer in the shear flow are possible and each of them corresponds to a different Jeffery orbit.
+Next, we consider some specific orientations of active and inactive swimmers with respect to the shear flow, for exploring the origin of the viscosity enhancement.
+In the first configuration in Fig.~\ref{fig:orbits}(a) swimmers tumble with $\hat {\bf m} $ and $\hat {\bf n}$ in the shear plane ($xy$).
+In this case, the intrinsic viscosity for an active swimmer is $\alpha=5.7$ [see table \ref{tab:intrinsic_viscosity}] and for an inactive swimmer we obtain a smaller value $\alpha=3.0$.
+The angular velocity of an active swimmer is surprisingly uniform, as indicated by the dashed curve in Fig.~\ref{fig:orbits}(a).
+In addition, the tumbling period $T\simeq146T_{b}$ of an active swimmer is considerably larger than for an inactive one, $T\simeq126T_{b}$, which is equal to the tumbling period of a sphere of the same radius, $T=2\pi/\left|\Lambda\right|=4\pi/\dot{\gamma}\simeq126T_{b}$.

-A more unexpected orbit has been found for the active swimmer when $\vec{n}$ is in the shear plane and $\vec{m}$ is parallel to $z$ (perpendicular to the shear plane).
-The active swimmer rotates slower when $\vec{n}$ is aligned along $\pm y$ ($\theta\sim\pi/2$) and rotates faster when $\vec{n}$ is parallel to the flow ($\theta\sim0$ or $\theta\sim\pi$), [see dashed curve on Fig. \ref{fig:orbits}(b)].
-Such behavior is opposite to the one for an elongated object in a shear flow.
-In a given configuration, the tumbling period for the inactive swimmer is $T\simeq145T_{b}$, and the active swimmer $T\simeq166T_{b}$.
-Drastic change of the active swimmer's orbit contributes to the viscosity enhancement, compared to the passive swimmer [see Fig. \ref{fig:relat_visc}].
-For the active swimmer suspension $\alpha=4.8$; while $\alpha=2.9$ for the inactive swimmer suspension [see Table \ref{tab:intrinsic_viscosity}].
+A more unexpected orbit has been found for the active swimmer with $\mathbf{\hat{n}}$ in the shear plane and $\mathbf{\hat{m}}$ parallel to $\hat {\bf z}$, cf. Fig.~\ref{fig:orbits}(b).
+The active swimmer rotates slower when $\mathbf{\hat{n}}$ is roughly parallel to $\pm y$ ($\theta\sim\pi/2$) and rotates faster with $\mathbf{\hat{n}}$ nearly parallel to the flow, \textit{i.e.} $\theta\sim0$ or $\theta\sim\pi$ [see dashed curve on Fig. \ref{fig:orbits}(b)].
+This is in contrast to the behavior of an elongated object in a shear flow.
+For the configuration in Fig.~\ref{fig:orbits}(b) the tumbling period and the intrinsic viscosity for inactive swimmer, $T\simeq145T_{b}$ and $\alpha=2.9$, are again considerably smaller than for an active swimmer with $T\simeq166T_{b}$ and $\alpha=4.8$.

-In another configuration of the swimmer considered here, $\vec{m}$ is in the shear plane and $\vec{n}$ is along $z$, the active swimmer is tumbling on usual Jeffery's-like orbit [see Fig. \ref{fig:orbits}(c)].
-The tumbling period for the inactive swimmer is $T\simeq127T_{b}$, while for the active swimmer $T\simeq150T_{b}$.
-For the active swimmer suspension $\alpha=3.5$, and for the inactive swimmer suspension $\alpha=2.5$ [see Fig. \ref{fig:relat_visc}(c)].
-In the case of any other arbitrary orientations of swimmer with respect to the shear plane, the effective viscosity smoothly changes between the corresponding configurations discussed here.

-The contribution of swimmer's activity to the enhancement of the suspension viscosity is important when the swimming direction is in the shear plane, and the flagella plane is perpendicular to the shear plane [Fig. \ref{fig:relat_visc}(b)].
-The origin of the enhancement of the viscosity is the drastic difference in angular velocity of the swimmer [Fig. \ref{fig:orbits}(b)].
-The springs with time-dependent equilibrium lengths, in combination with the shear flow, exerts a torque on the central bead which changes the angular orbit of active swimmer.
-Naturally, springs also exert an equal and opposite torque on the fluid, such that, the total torque and force exerted by swimmer on the fluid is identically zero.
-When a mirror-symmetric model swimmer swims without an external flow, each spring exert a torque on the central bead, but the sum of the torques exerted by all springs is zero and swimmer moves without rotation.